Aomori Prefecture: Muromachi period

 The Muromachi period, c.
 1336, saw the rise of the Muromachi or Ashikaga shogunate and Onmyōji, practitioners of astronomy and divination, into high governmental positions.
 At the onset of the Ashikaga shogunate, the Nanbu and Andō continued to rule the area, with the Nanbu controlling the current prefecture's southeastern section and the Andō controlling the Shimokita and Tsugaru peninsulas.
 The Andō also were involved with controlling the fringes of Ezo, splitting their attention.
 In 1336, the Andō completed construction of Horikoshi Castle during the Northern and Southern Courts period.
 During the Muromachi, the Nanbu slowly began edging the Andō out of present-day Aomori Prefecture.
 The Andō were pushed out of Tosaminato in 1432, retreating to Ezo, giving the Nanbu control over all their lands.
 The port settlement would fall into disrepair under the Nanbu.

+During the Muromachi period, Aomori Prefecture became a key part of the Japan-Ezo-Northern Asia trade network.
+Tosaminato on the Tsugaru Peninsula was the primary port for this trade network.
+By this timeframe the Emishi no longer existed as a distinct polity, but their culture was still influential.
+Relations with the Ainu in Hokkaido were still strong.